mathesar-foundation/mathesar-wiki/engineering/issue-triage.md

 ## What does it mean for an issue to be triaged?
 All issues must:
 - Have a standard set of labels,
-- Be in the appropriate column in one of our GitHub projects.
+- Have the appropriate fields set in our GitHub project.
 - Be in a milestone.

 New issues are automatically created with the `status: triage` label and end up in the "Triage" column of the [Backlog GitHub project](https://github.com/centerofci/mathesar/projects/2).